Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Intra-Category Analyses

 As can be seen, the transferability generally increases as the perturbation constraint is relaxed.
 Consistent with our discussion about feature disruption attacks, feature-level losses (i.e., GAPF and BIA) outperform output-level losses (i.e., GAP and CDA).
 More specifically, GAPF outperforms BIA probably because GAPF leverages the original, multi-channel feature maps but BIA compresses the feature maps by cross-channel pooling.
 CDA outperforms GAP since the Relative CE loss in CDA is known to be better than the CE loss in GAP~\cite{naseer2019cross}.
 However, although TTP also adopts a feature-level loss, it falls far behind GAPF and BIA, especially for a small perturbation size.
 This might be because TTP, as a targeted attack, relies on embedding semantic features (of the target) in the perturbations, which are shown to be difficult when the perturbations are constrained to be small~\cite{naseer2021generating,zhao2021success}.

 In addition to the generation/testing stage, the clipping operation is also applied when training the generator.
 Existing work commonly adopts the perturbation bound $\epsilon_{\textrm{train}}=10$ without exploring the impact of this training perturbation bound on the transferability.
 To fill this gap, we train the GAP generator with various $\epsilon_{\textrm{train}}$ and test these generators across different perturbation bounds $\epsilon_{\textrm{test}}$.
-Figure~\ref{fig:gen_test} Bottom shows that in general, adjusting $\epsilon_{\textrm{train}}$ has a substantial impact on the transferability.
+Fig.~\ref{fig:gen_test} Bottom shows that in general, adjusting $\epsilon_{\textrm{train}}$ has a substantial impact on the transferability.
 For example, when the $\epsilon_{\textrm{test}}$ is set to 16, varying the $\epsilon_{\textrm{train}}$ from 4 to 32 yields a difference in transferability by about 25\%.
 In addition, using a moderate $\epsilon_{\textrm{train}}$ (i.e. 8-16) consistently leads to the best results for all possible $\epsilon_{\textrm{test}}$.
-This suggests that it indeed makes sense to set $\epsilon_{\textrm{train}}=10$ as in existing work.
-However, this finding is somewhat unexpected since choosing the same parameter for model training and testing (here, $\epsilon_{\textrm{train}}=\epsilon_{\textrm{test}}$) normally yields the optimal results in machine learning.
+This suggests that it makes sense to set $\epsilon_{\textrm{train}}=10$ as in existing work.
+However, this finding is somewhat unexpected since choosing a matched parameter (here, $\epsilon_{\textrm{train}}=\epsilon_{\textrm{test}}$) performs the best in normal machine learning.

+Additional experimental results in Appendix~\ref{app:add_res} confirm that our main intra-category insights generalize to more advanced models and practical scenarios.
+For example, as shown in Fig.~\ref{fig:GS_revision}, for gradient stabilization attacks, ``using more iterations may even decrease the performance'' still holds ViT and PubDef.
+As shown in Fig.~\ref{fig:inte}, the relative performance of attacks within a category remains largely unchanged after integrating another category of attack, which is practically implemented for further attack improvement.